rtmigo/lambdarado_py/README.md

 start(get_app)
 ```

-When starting the Lambda function instance, the `main.py` will be imported
+When starting the Lambda function instance:
+- the `main.py` will be imported *twice*
-*twice*, but the `get_app` method will only run *once*.
-Therefore, it is
+- the `get_app` method will only run *once*.

-better to initialize the app only when `get_app` is called.
+Therefore, it is better to initialize the app only when `get_app` is called.

 # Run